Indonesia: Alor + Halmahera + Sumbawa - July 2018

 Near Bali, Indonesia, Sumbawa Island and its volcanoes offer a fantastic variety of dives.
 From manta rays to nudibranches, the underwater world is full of wonders...

 Sumbawa is the last stop on my Indonesian journey of July 2018.
 Another island a little away from the traditional tourist routes for now.
 Located in the region known as the Lesser Sunda Islands (Nusa Tenggara), Sumbawa is very close to the well-known Bali and Lombok (in the West) and to the famous Komodo National Park (in the East).

 Obviously, it's the prospect of exploring the reputedly splendid underwater world that drew me there... 😉 And I wasn't disappointed.

-I had spotted for a while the Kalimaya Dive Resort, a new diving resort opened in 2016 (and for now the only one in the area), which seemed to have everything to please me, according to the first reports found on the internet...
-I decided to go there and check it out myself!
+I had spotted for a while the Kalimaya Dive Resort, a new dive hotel opened in 2016 (and for now the only one in the area), which seemed to have everything to please me, judging by the first reports found on the internet ...
+So I decided to go see that myself!

-From the airport located in Bima to the Kalimaya Resort, it takes about two hours by car.
-The resort is just next to a fishing village called Poja, north of the port of Sape, the "big" local town...
-It is right there:
+Between the airport in Bima and Kalimaya, it takes about two hours.
+The resort is right next to a fishing village called Poja, north of the port of Sape, the "big" town ...
+This is where:

 A brief overview of Sumbawa

 The few tourists who stay in Sumbawa are mainly surfers.
 They go to the west coast, opposite Lombok.
 In the north-west, a little seaside tourism has also developed around the marine reserve of the islands of Moyo and Medang, in front of the Tambora volcano (the area has just been recognized "Biosphere reserve" by Unesco).